“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

 Methylated DNA sequences:

 Yet another type of non-coding DNA sequences are the methylated DNA sequences in our genome.

 A methyl group binds to the CpG-rich region of the genome and deactivates the gene function or makes the DNA sequence non-functional.

 Smaller double-stranded or single-stranded RNA molecules play an important role in the regulation of gene expression.

-Called microRNAs, encoded by some of the genes but can not able to form a protein thus this type of DNAs even though able to transcribe, are categorised in the non-coding type of DNA sequences.
+Called microRNAs, encoded by some of the genes but can not able to form a protein thus this type of DNA even though able to transcribe, is categorized in the non-coding type of DNA sequences.

 Those microRNAs play a crucial role in the RNA interference mechanism in which it destroys some of the pathogenic viral RNAs other endogenous mRNAs and regulates gene expression.

 Again, we have covered an entire series on different types of RNA and microRNAs.
 You can read more about it here: microRNA (miRNA) and Gene Regulation.

-Besides this, promoters, enhancers, suppressors, insulators, locus control regions, core and proximal promoter sequences are also categorised into the non-coding DNA sequences as well.
+Besides this, promoters, enhancers, suppressors, insulators, locus control regions, core and proximal promoter sequences are also categorized into the non-coding DNA sequences as well.

 Summary of the non-coding DNA: